Kętrzyn: 20th century

 After the war, the town's life was being rebuilt.
 In 1945, the Municipal Theater was established.
 Thanks to voluntary contributions, books were purchased for newly organized public libraries.
 A museum was created in the renovated castle.

 From 1975 to 1998, Kętrzyn was administratively located in the Olsztyn Voivodeship.

+Population

 Climate

-Although it officially qualifies as an oceanic, defined as Cfb for Köppen classification (−3 °C isotherm), its averages are much closer to a warm-summer humid continental climate, denoted as Dfb, being better defined like that.
+Kętrzyn's climate is either oceanic (Köppen: Cfb) or humid continental (Köppen: Dfb), depending on the isotherm used.
 The climate of the city has a considerable thermal amplitude, but still with some not so pronounced influence of the sea.

 Sports

 The local football team is Granica Kętrzyn.
 It competes in the lower leagues.